top of page

 "...
 What kind of unmentionables?"

 She glares directly into Apollo's eyes.
-After a moment, she shifts her full moon stare into Steven, then Homer.
+After a moment, she shifts her full moon stare back to Steven, then to Homer.

 "Forbidden items of wonder and intrigue."
-She coughs.
-"Each will leave you more mad and least lucid than the last."
+She coughs, "Each of which will leave you more mad and least lucid than the last."

-Homer raises an eyebrow while the Shopkeep burrows her glare directly into Steven's soul.
-Neither of them blink.
-Steven tries to decide on a facial expression that doesn't feel awkward.
-Nothing works.
-Sweat drips down his worried cheek.
-The intensity of the Shopkeep grows, her eyes dilate as her deadpan expression remains unchanged.
+Homer raises an eyebrow, the Shopkeep ignores him, burrowing her glare into Steven's soul.
+Neither of them blink once.
+Steven tries to decide on a comfortable facial expression so he doesn't feel awkward...
+Nothing works...
+Sweat drips down his anxious cheek.
+The intensity of the Shopkeep's eyes grows, they dilate yet her deadpan expression remains unchanged.

 "Come."
 She waves her staff.

-As they move closer to the closed off room, the mystic vibrations become more apparent.
-The rhythmic beating of jungle drums echo from behind the curtain.
-Homer is not as eager to see what's back there as his friends.
+As they move closer to the closed off room, mystic vibrations become more apparent.
+The sound of rhythmic beating jungle drums echo from inside the curtain.
+Homer at the back of the line.
+Not as eager to see what's back there as his friends.

 "Doesn't sound so crazy to me."
 Apollo admits.

-The woman grins, she holds back laughter.
-"This ain't no pond, lad!
+The woman grins, "This ain't no pond, lad!
 I have yet to witness the sea once in the entirety of my life!
-And yet I see her image as clear as day?" she erupts with howling laughter.
-"Any else witnessed what I ad, would've been what unhinged em.
-But not I." Her whistling and chortling guides past an obscure plethora of Pacific Ocean paintings.
+And yet I see her image as clear as day?" she erupts with howling laughter, "Any else witnessed what I ad, would've been what unhinged em.
+But not I." Her whistling and chortling guide past an obscure plethora of Pacific Ocean paintings.
 "Sane as a sailor's whistle."

 The rapid drumming crescendos as our heroes enter.
-Concentration has become impossible.
-The sound overwhelms their senses...
+Concentration is impossible.
+The sound alone overwhelms their senses...
 "Keep quiet!"
-The Shopkeep shouts as she smacks a detailed wooden board game.
+The Shopkeep shouts as she smacks a highly detailed wooden board game.
 The drumming comes to a breakneck halt.
-The air in the room drops silent.
-Our heroes are drawn towards the back, behind a hefty safe labeled, 'Deity Armory,' a glass case that contains a wide variety of smoking utensils, most of which appear to be from other centuries or planets.
+The room drops silent.
+Our heroes survey the cluttered room until they are drawn to a hefty safe in the back, a glass case that contains a wide variety of smoking utensils, most of which appear to be from other centuries or planets.

 Face pressed against the glass, Steven's attention is stolen by one piece in particular.
 A mighty bubbler that stands above the rest.
-With beautiful triple blown glass, a sherlock shaped piece with a chameleon-like color scheme that changes depending on the angle you look at it.
-The gold plated base is embroidered with emeralds and rubies.
-The other pipes are an embarrassment in comparison to this Holy Grail of glass.
-Steven's eyes glued to his wonder-pipe until his glance drops down to the reality of the price tag.
+With triple blown glass and a chameleon-like design.
+The colors change depending on what angle you look at it.
+With a gold plated base embroidered in shining emeralds and rubies.
+All of the other unique pipes are an embarrassment in comparison to this Holy Grail of glass.
+Steven's eyes are glued to his wonder-pipe until his glance drops down to the brute reality of the price tag.

 "Twenty thousand?"
 He questions with a frown...
 "Is that yen?"